KrishnaChaitanya16/medical-chatbot/README.md

 ## Features
 1. The chatbot asks users about their symptoms in a conversational manner and use this information to suggest potential conditions or recommend appropriate next steps.

-2. Users can interact with the chatbot by speaking instead of typing, making the interaction more convenient.
+2. Users can interact with the chatbot by speaking instead of typing, making the interaction more convenient.Which makes our chat bot easily usable for visually impaired.

 3. A good application with nice user interface has been developed.